posted May 16, 2022

 - 1 cup white vinegar

+- Preheat the smoker.
 Preheat your smoker to 250 degrees F for indirect cooking.
-Set up the GrillEye to monitor your smoker temp and clip the probe onto your grill grates.
 Use a hardwood, like oak or hickory, to generate the best smoke for these ribs.

-Place your ribs on the smoker and insert the GrillEye thermometer probe in the thickest part of the meat (without touching the bone).
+- Smoke the ribs.
+Place your ribs on the smoker and insert the meat thermometer probe in the thickest part of the meat (without touching the bone).
 Program your thermometer alert to sound at 203 degrees F. Close the lid, and smoke the ribs for 3 hours.

-In a food safe spray bottle, shake together the vinegar and hot sauce.
+- Spritz the beef ribs and continue smoking.
+In a food safe spray bottle, shake the vinegar and hot sauce together.
 After the initial 3 hour smoke, begin spritzing your ribs every 45 minutes to an hour.
-Continue smoking the ribs until the GrillEye alerts you that the ribs have reached an internal temperature of 203 degrees F. This process typically takes between 8-10 hours, but every rack is a little different.
+Continue smoking until the ribs have reached an internal temperature of 203 degrees F. This process typically takes between 8-10 hours, but every rack is a little different.